stevencombs/ppp.github.io/linux.md

 ## Additional Reading

-If you really want to learn Linux Commands, I highly recommend the following book:
+If you really want to learn Linux commands, I highly recommend the book below:

 - The Linux Command Line: A Complete Introduction
 - William E. Shots, Jr.